lukekavanagh/lukekavanagh.github.io/unit_1/week_1/ruby-computer-setup/ruby-mac-instructions.md

 ## Release 8: Install RVM (Ruby Version Manager)

+RVM allows you to install + use multiple versions of ruby on your machine.

 Run the following in terminal: ```\curl -sSL https://get.rvm.io | bash -s stable --ruby```

 At the end of the install, you should get a message like this: